Ourasa/CS151-School-Grading-Management-System/proposal/README.md

   Professors:
   - Can add/remove assignments of students in the classes they are responsible for.
   - Can add or remove students from the class.
 Removal of a student will not delete the student from the system.
+  - Can view their students and their grades in a course they are responsible for.

   Admins:
-  - Can do everything a professor can do, without the restriction of only performing actions in the class they are in.
+  - Can add or remove students from the class.
+Removal of a student will not delete the student from the system.
+  - Can add new courses into the system.
-  - Can add new professors and students into the system.
-This can be done either manually, or by loading in a file (.txt preferably).
+  - Can add new professors and new students into the system.
+  - Can assign or remove a professor to/from a course.
   - Can remove professors and students from the system.
+  - Can remove courses from the system.